Founded in 2007, online loan company LendingClub is a pioneer when it comes to peer-to-peer lending, also known as marketplace lending.

 How Personal Loans are Financed with LendingClub

-The application process is straightforward and takes place entirely online.
+The request process is straightforward and takes place entirely online.

-Simply fill out the application and answer a few financial questions, including how much you would like to borrow, the purpose of the loan, and your salary and income details.
+Simply fill out the request form and answer a few financial questions, including how much you would like to borrow, the purpose of the loan, and your salary and income details.

-LendingClub then reviews your application and assigns you a grade based on your:
+LendingClub then reviews your request and assigns you a grade based on your:

 - Credit score

 - & Credit history

 Grades range between A1 (highest grade, lowest rate) and G5 (lowest grade, highest rate).

 Your grade is then used to determine the interest rates you qualify for.